helia-mohamadi/How-to-deal-with-overfitting/README.md

 # How-to-deal-with-overfitting

-# Iris Flower Classification with Dropout and Batch Normalization

 This repository contains a Python script for building a neural network to classify Iris flowers based on the Iris dataset.
 Two different techniques, dropout and batch normalization, have been employed to enhance the performance of the neural network.

 ## Problem Statement